Does a Well Need a Foot Valve?

 Strainer

 A foot valve has a strainer, also called a filter or screen, installed on its inlet side.
-The strainer stops large debris in the well from entering the valve and sticking it open.
-Depending on the potential debris within the well, the strainer material and opening size can be specified per the application to ensure proper filtering.
+The strainer stops debris larger than the filter size from entering the valve and sticking it open.
+Additionally, it protects downstream equipment, such as the pump, from damage.

 Connection types